Pregnancy And Gastric Sleeve Surgery: All You Need to Know

 Is It Better To Have Weight Loss Surgery Before or After Pregnancy?

-Every individual is different, however, women who become pregnant when they are obese statistically have many more risks and complications with their pregnancy.
+Every individual is different, however, women who become pregnant when they are higher weight statistically have many more risks and complications with their pregnancy.
 Studies named complications like hypertension, gestational diabetes, preeclampsia, cesarean section, miscarriage, stillbirth, etc. In the patients who had undergone weight loss surgery and improved their BMI numbers prior to becoming pregnant, there was a significant decrease in risks for maternal complications and much improved neonatal outcomes.

 Weight Loss Can Help Fertility